danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 The reason for this dramatic result is GIS eligibility.
 The console output is showing `=== DETERMINED GIS: 398.95`.
 This (approximate) amount is added to the monthly OAS amount.
 This greatly increases the amount of income missed during the first 3 years, and is greater in magnitude than the percentage increase in monthly payments due to the delayed start.
 This means it's going to take longer for the smaller monthly increase to make up for three years of missed regular OAS and the GIS combined.

-Now we can understand that if someone is eligible for GIS, it's *never* a good idea to delay OAS.
+Now we can understand that if someone is eligible for GIS, it's almost always sub-optimal to delay OAS.

 ## Explanatory Text